urs-waldmann/CarND-Vehicle-Detection/writeup.md

 The code for this step is contained in the Jupyter notebook `vehicle_detection.ipynb` in section *Run on videos*.

 I copied the pipeline for the single images into a function called `process_image()`.
+As we can see from the images above there are still false positives and multiple detections of the same car.
+That is why I added a method to `process_image()` where I sum the heat map of subsequent frames.
+To store the heat maps I used `collections.deque()`.
+Since I am summing up heat maps of subsequent frames I needed to adjust the threshold accordingly.

 The code lines to edit and save the video clip is basically from the *Finding Lane Lines* project.
 I added the code in order to fit it to the current implementation.

 Instead of using the project video I used my final project video from the *Advanced Lane Finding* project.
 Here's a [link to my video result](./final_project_video.mp4).
 Enjoy!